MarzellT/MarzellOS/README.md

 ## Learnings
 There are differences in bootable .iso files.
 A problem was that I using an El Torito image instead of a floppy emulated image.
-That's the reasong why the int 13h calls didn't work.
+That's the reason the int 13h calls didn't work.